terbium-lang/standard/spec.md

-# Proton Language Specification
+# Prion Language Specification
-This page goes over basic common language specifications for the Proton Programming Language.
+This page goes over basic common language specifications for the Prion Programming Language.

 ## Pre-release
-Proton's syntax is most "accurately" highlighted by existing TypeScript highlighters.
+Prion's syntax is most "accurately" highlighted by existing TypeScript highlighters.
 Until syntax highlighting is commonly supported for this language (or where it has not been added), `ts` can be used as a replacement.

 Many keywords/identifiers won't be highlighted, i.e. `func`.

 ## Runtime
-Although Proton should be designed to work at the top-level, the convention is to put the main execution of the program in a `main` top-level function.
+Although Prion should be designed to work at the top-level, the convention is to put the main execution of the program in a `main` top-level function.

 `main` is never called if a program is evaluated through another program, i.e. through `require`.